 Digital Right to Work checks – all you need to know

-As you have probably heard, from 6th April the Government is updating Right to Work guidance and launching a new digital Right to Work Scheme to further facilitate online Right to Work (RtW) checks.
+As you have probably heard, in April 2022, the Government updated Right to Work guidance and launched a digital Right to Work Scheme to further facilitate online Right to Work (RtW) checks.

-The digital Scheme will allow employers to remotely verify the identity of people with applicable documents using an Identity Service Provider (IDSP).
+The digital Scheme allows employers to remotely verify the identity of people with applicable documents using an Identity Service Provider (IDSP).

 The choice you make will depend on the demographic of your applicants and your internal recruitment processes.

 What is a Digital Right to Work check?

 A digital Right to Work check allows applicants with applicable proof of identity to verify their identity and prove their Right to Work remotely, instead of presenting physical documents to you as an employer.

 Under the new digital Scheme, an employer can carry out a Right to Work check on holders of UK & Irish in-date biometric passports and passport cards using Identity Document Validation Technology (IDVT) from an IDSP.
 The IDSP will share a report for your records, confirming the authenticity of the document and whether it gives eligibility to work in the UK.